 1. What is the purpose of this plan?
 1

-2. Why inclusion is important?
-2
+2. Why inclusion is important 2

-3. The Context 3-5
+3. The context 3-5

-4. Disability in Our Community 6-11
+4. Disability in our community 6-11

 5. What you told us 13-16

-6. What is Council's role in disability access and inclusion planning?
-17
+6. Council's role in disability access and inclusion 17

 7. What we do already 18-20

-8. What we will do over the next 4 years 21-45
+8. What we will do over the next four years 21-45

-9. How we will deliver and monitor implementation of the Plan 46
+9. How we will deliver and monitor implementation of the plan 46

 10. References 47

-Campbelltown City is home to more than 158,941 residents with this figure to grow in excess of 270,000 over the next 20 years.
-We welcome visitors to our City who travel here for work, study or leisure.
+Campbelltown City is home to almost 163,000 residents, with this figure to grow in excess of 270,000 over the next 20 years.
+We welcome visitors to our city who travel here for work, study or leisure.

-Campbelltown has many special places and offers a range of opportunities and for us to succeed as a community we must be inclusive and accessible providing opportunities for people with disability to be involved in community life.
+Campbelltown City has many special places and offers a range of opportunities, and for us to succeed as a community we must be inclusive and accessible, providing opportunities for people with disability to be involved in community life.

-To support this Campbelltown City Council has prepared a DIAP, in conjunction with our local community, to build on the work undertaken in the Disability Action Plan to foster an inclusive community for all.
+To support this, Campbelltown City Council has prepared a Disability Inclusion Action Plan (DIAP), in conjunction with our local community, to build on the work undertaken in the Disability Action Plan and foster an inclusive community for all.

 Council has a key role in promoting and supporting access and inclusion.
-This is achieved through a variety of actions including:
+This is achieved through a variety of actions, including:

-- advocating for people with disability to other spheres of government - working in partnership with government and nongovernment agencies and charitable organisations such as Touched by Olivia Foundation - managing growth and development to ensure that the built environment is inclusive - supporting employment opportunities and promoting positive attitudes and behaviours toward people with a disability
+- advocating for people with disability to other spheres of government - working in partnership with government and nongovernment agencies and charitable organisations such as the Touched by Olivia Foundation - managing growth and development to ensure that the built environment is inclusive - supporting employment opportunities and promoting positive attitudes and behaviours toward people with disability